marcanpilami/jChronix/chronix-doc/src/site/sphinx/admin/archi.rst

 Chronix is a distributed system offering many different ways to deploy.

-A *compute node* is a chronix process that will be able to process the plan (i.e. react to events in order to trigger launches) and also to run processes, actually running jobs.
+A *compute node* is a Chronix process that will be able to process the plan (i.e. react to events in order to trigger launches) and also to run processes, actually running jobs.

-A *runner node* is a chronix process that only has the "run process" part - it cannot decide to launch anything.
+A *runner node* is a Chronix process that only has the "run process" part - it cannot decide to launch anything.
 For all purposes, it is a remote control agent for another *compute node*.

 All compute nodes are independent - the failure of a node has no impact whatsoever on the other nodes themselves.
 (This does not mean it has no impact at all: